kamran890/kamran890.github.io/blog/projects/post1.md

 * Chat Interface:

-    The core of Smart Rule Engine is its chat-based management system.
+    The core of Chat2IoT is its chat-based management system.
 Through this interface, users can effortlessly manage their rule engines.
 For example, users can ask the system to list all existing rule engines, create new ones, or modify or delete existing ones.

     <p align="center">
         <img src="../images/blog/smart-rule-engine/chat.png" style="width:50%;" alt="chat"/><br>